 Analyzing Zillow Gr's Unusual Options Activity

-Shares of Zillow Gr (NASDAQ:Z) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $113.02.
+Zillow Gr (NASDAQ:Z) shares experienced unusual options activity on Thursday.
+The stock price moved down to $103.79 following the option alert.

 - Sentiment: BULLISH